bmerrickBoomi/BoomiKubernetesLocal/README.md

 # Addons

-Additional services can be installed to create integrations from.

-They can be accessed from within a Atom/Molecule from the internal DNS name or externally from the NodePort defined.
+Additional services can be installed to create integrations from and they can be accessed from within a Atom/Molecule from the internal DNS name or externally from the NodePort defined.

 Sample datasets can be found under kubernetes/addons/SERVICE/datasets.